maheshwattamwar1/demo-rto-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# API Project

+## Getting started
+Step 1 - [JSON Server](https://www.npmjs.com/package/json-server) is required to serve APIs on local.
+If it is not installed on local, please run following command to install
+`npm install -g json-server`

+Step 2 - Open command prompt or terminal and go to `api` folder.

+Step 3 - Start JSON Server using following command `json-server --watch db.json`

+Now if you go to [http://localhost:3000](http://localhost:3000), all the API will be listed on page

+## Further help

+To get more help on the JSON Server go check out the [JSON Server](https://www.npmjs.com/package/json-server) page.